Can we create a thing that has no purpose? Even something created to have no purpose has that as its purpose.

-“…does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?”1
+“…does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?”
+Romans 9:21 (NASB unless noted)

-Two events are monumental in the history of mankind—the fall into sin and Jesus’ substitutional payment for that fall.
+Two events are monumental in mankind's history: our rejection of God's purpose in creating us (the fall into sin) and Jesus’ substitutional payment to remedy that event.

-Much has been written about the latter.
-I’ve written this article to try to understand our fall into sin.
+Much has been written about Jesus' sacrifice; I’ve written this article to examine our fall into sin.

-We have a few verses written about the fall in Genesis chapter three but more supporting information is interspersed throughout the Bible.
+Genesis chapter three contains some information about the fall, but more supporting information is interspersed throughout the Bible.

-Like any puzzle there are many pieces, very likely each piece could fit with many others, however, to get the real, intended, picture these pieces only fit one way.
+Like any puzzle, there are many pieces, and it is very likely each piece could fit with many others; however, to get the real, intended picture, these pieces only fit one way.

-When we see that picture we have a wonderful new understanding not only of sin, but more importantly, we learn new ways of overcoming sin.
-The debt of sin was paid in full but removing its effects from our day-to-day lives and relationships is a process.
+When we see that picture, we have a wonderful new understanding not only of sin but, more importantly, we learn new ways of overcoming it.
+The debt of sin was paid in full, but removing its effects from our day-to-day lives and relationships is a process.
 It’s called sanctification.
-It’s a cooperative process wherein we become aware of an aspect, confess we carry that sin, and ask the Spirit of Holiness to remove it as we progressively yield it for cleansing.
+It’s a cooperative process wherein we become aware of sin acting in us, confess that sin, and ask the Spirit of Holiness to remove it as we progressively resist sin and yield to His cleansing.

-We’ve often been told that the word ‘sin’ in Greek is derived from the principle of ‘missing the mark.’
-This comes from the visual picture of an archer hoping the arrow would hit its intended target.
-This begs the question, “What is or was our intended target?”
-Any hope of now hitting that target would naturally require that we know and point to that target.
+The word ‘sin’ in Greek (hamartanō) is derived from the principle of ‘missing the mark.’
+This principle comes from the visual picture of an archer hoping the arrow hits its intended target to receive the prize.
+This begs the question, “As God's creation, what was our intended target?”
+Any hope of hitting that target would naturally require that we know and can point to that target.

-It is written that in six literal days God created the heavens and the earth and all that is in them.2
+It is written that in six literal days God created the heavens and the earth and all that is in them.
+Exodus 20:11, 23:12, 31:17

 With man as the grand finale on the sixth day, the angels would have had the opportunity to participate in the last two days of creation.

-Of particular interest to this topic are the archangels or cherubs, the names of some we are told in various sources are Michael, Gabriel, Helel, Raphael, and Uriel.
+Of particular interest to this topic are the archangels or cherubs.
+The names of some we are told in various sources are Michael, Gabriel, Helel, Raphael, and Uriel.
 These names all carry the suffix ‘el,’ meaning ‘of Elohim’ or ‘of God.’
-Some of these names are more familiar than others as only the first three are mentioned in our commonly accepted canon of books.
-The others we find in the book of Enoch which is mentioned in our Bible, but not included.
+Some of these names are more familiar than others, as only the first three are mentioned in our commonly accepted canon of books the others we find in the writings of Enoch, referenced in our Bible but not included therein.

 The third archangel, named Helel, may have raised an eyebrow.

 “How are you fallen from heaven, O Shining One [Helel], son of Dawn!
-How are you felled to earth, O vanquisher of nations!3
+How are you felled to earth, O vanquisher of nations!
+Isaiah 14:12 (Tanakh)

 Isaiah, in this section of text, describes what we believe is the account of the fall of Helel, who, in Ezekiel 28, is pictured as a thing of beauty: